-While UBS has been in the financial news for aggressive cost and headcount-cutting in recent years, these initiatives are aimed at paring back investment banking and securities trading in order to place an increased focus and emphasis on wealth management.
+UBS is known for its aggressive cost and headcount-cutting, but these initiatives are aimed at paring back investment banking and securities trading in order to place an increased focus and emphasis on wealth management.

 UBS has a large footprint among wealth management clients in the Americas with about half of all its wealth management assets coming from clients in the western hemisphere.
-Around 10 percent of assets come from Swiss clients and 25 percent from other Europeans.
+Around 10 percent of its assets come from Swiss clients and about 25 percent are from other Europeans.

-Bank of America is the parent company of Merrill Lynch, and it also includes its U.S. Trust and Bank of America Private Wealth Management divisions in its segment reporting for Global Wealth and Investment Management.
+Many people know Bank of America as their friendly neighborhood Bank offering senior citizens free checking.
+Actually, Bank of America is the parent company of Merrill Lynch, and it also includes its U.S. Trust and Bank of America Private Wealth Management divisions in its segment reporting for Global Wealth and Investment Management.
 Merrill Lynch and Morgan Stanley are in close competition for the largest force of financial advisors in the U.S. market with over 15,000 each, but Merrill Lynch has the most productive financial advisors.
-They average $1 million in revenue each.
+They average about $1 million in revenue each.

-Wells Fargo ranks third with over $2 billion in wealth management pre-tax profits.
+Wells Fargo (known as the Wells Fargo Private Bank) offers diverse wealth management and ranks third with over $2 billion in wealth management pre-tax profits.
 Its banking operations are so large that this represents under 10 percent of the corporate total.
-The acquisition of Wachovia made Wells Fargo a major national player in securities brokerage.
+When Wells Fargo received the blessing of the FDIC to acquire Wachovia's banking operation (in2008) it made Wells Fargo a major national player in securities brokerage.

 Credit Suisse leads the field with regard to the percentage of total pre-tax profits originating with wealth management—a robust 75 percent.
 A major player in private banking as well as securities brokerage, Credit Suisse also has a diversified wealth management business.

-JPMorgan Chase is an amalgamation of Banc One, Chase Bank and old-line Wall Street investment banking and wealth management firm J.P.
+JPMorgan Chase is an amalgamation of Banc One, Chase Bank, and the old-line Wall Street investment banking and wealth management firm J.P.
 Morgan & Co.
 It earns about $1.5 billion in pre-tax profits from wealth management activities, which accounts for around 6 percent of the company total.

-Morgan Stanley's wealth management operations have been greatly enhanced in scope by the acquisition of Smith Barney from Citigroup.
-The wealth management division contributes over 50 percent of total pre-tax profit.
-Morgan Stanley has increased its ownership stake in the former Smith Barney to 100 percent ownership.
+Morgan Stanley's wealth management operations were greatly enhanced in 2009 when Morgan Stanley and Citigroup announced the merger of Smith Barney with Morgan Stanley's Global Wealth Management Group.
+Morgan Stanley paid $2.7 billion cash upfront to Citigroup for a 51 percent stake in the joint venture.
+Morgan Stanley's wealth management division now contributes over 50 percent of total pre-tax profit.
+In 2012, Morgan Stanley increased its ownership stake in the former Smith Barney to 100 percent ownership.